Family Owned & Operated Since 2002

 Proudly Serving the Tri-State Area

-Water Out is your local commercial and residential disaster and property restoration company.
-We are proud to serve Fort Wayne, IN and the Northeast Indiana, Southwest Michigan and Western Ohio with top-rated water and fire damage restoration, mold remediation and cleaning services.
-We offer free inspections and estimates for commercial and residential customers in our service areas.
+Water Out is your commercial and residential disaster and property restoration company serving Fort Wayne, IN, and the surrounding region including Northeast Indiana, Southwest Michigan and Western Ohio.
+We are more than a fire and water damage restoration company; we are a highly-trained team of restoration experts ready to restore your property and make it like the disaster never happened.
+We offer FREE inspections and estimates for commercial and residential customers in the Tri-State area

 The Latest News